dave-thompson/qmk-modules/switcher/README.md

 - The app manager and Exposé use the same navigation keys
 - Opening Exposé automatically highlights the first window
 - Special Exposé keycode both opens Exposé and cycles through apps within it

+### Full Key Caching
+App managers take several hundred milliseconds to appear, and only cache Tab during this time.
+To use advanced features, you have to wait for the interface to appear.

+Switcher caches **all** keystrokes while the software loads, so you can type full sequences straight away.

+### Custom Macros
+Create single keys that execute complex app switching sequences for you.

+Opening Exposé inside the MacOS app manager is normally six actions: Cmd Down > Tab > **Wait** > Left > Up > Cmd Up.
+With Switcher Macros, a single keypress can do all this (or anything else) instantly.

 <br/>